The final trip home. The end of the line. The end of the contract.

 Disbelief and amusement strewn across his face.

-A few minutes later we open our doors and hear, “HEEEEEEEEEEEEEEEEEY!” from Abdul, with his arms extended and in the air.
+A few minutes later we open our doors and hear, “HEEEEEEEEEEEEEEEEEY!” from Salazar, with his arms extended and in the air.

 We shake hands and embrace.